Originally published on 16th November 2018 Last updated on 5th August 2024

-In the Facebook support group I created for thyroid patients, the question of whether we can claim financial support or government/state benefits crops up fairly often.
+In the Facebook support group I created for thyroid patients, the question of whether we can claim financial support or government/state benefits comes up fairly often.

 And the responses can get controversial.